Top 10 Open Office Etiquette Rules For The Modern Workplace

 The fact that this is a business trip, as opposed to a leisure vacation, indicates that it is important to learn as much about the new culture as possible.
 This will reflect extremely well on you as a business professional, which will also translate back to your company.
 Present your best and most informed self, especially when traveling for business.

-Executive-PresenceAs we teach at Corporate Class Inc., Executive Presence is neither exclusive nor elusive – it can be learned.
-Still, a powerful presence is not something that you can acquire instantly without guidance or practice.
+Executive-PresenceSetting goals to develop Executive Presence is a solid starting point for enhancing your leadership abilities and demonstrating you have the ability to be a great leader.
+At Corporate Class Inc., Executive Presence is neither exclusive nor elusive – it can be learned.
+Still, a powerful presence is not something that you can acquire instantly without guidance, training, mentoring, and practice.
 You must take time to understand and incorporate Executive Presence into your life while building your reputation to go with it.

-However, do not let this discourage you from pursuing Executive Presence.
-Instead, set achievable goals and identify stages on the path to developing an impressive presence – and suddenly it will seem easier than you think!
+However, do not let this discourage you from trying to improve Executive Presence as part of your leadership growth goals..
+Instead, set achievable goals and identify stages on the path to developing a strong, credible presence – and suddenly it will seem easier than you think!

-When you attend a half-day, one-day, or two-day intensive training program, you gain a solid foundation on which to build your Executive Presence.
+Whether you are attending a half-day, one-day, or two-day intensive Executive Presence training program, you will gain a solid foundation on which to build your Executive Presence skills.
 We provide you with knowledge of all the components of Executive Presence as well as opportunities to practice them in a small-group setting.

 With our training on all aspects of Executive Presence, including interpersonal and digital communication, non-verbal cues, executive dining, workplace best practices, professional image, and more, we set you well on your way to reaching your goal of developing Executive Presence.

 Once you understand how to achieve your look of success, act upon it by updating your wardrobe, accessories, and makeup tools accordingly.
 For example, does your wardrobe match the workplace culture and dress code of your current position?
 Do your garments appropriately fit your body type and your personal style?
-However you answer these questions, swap out the items that do not put forth your best professional image.
-Even investing in 1 to 2 polished and appropriate pieces can go a long way for your image.
+Swap out the items that do not put forth your best professional image.
+Even investing in one to two polished and appropriate pieces can go a long way for your image.

-Do not simply practice your interpersonal communication skills at random when the occasion arises.
+Do not simply practise your interpersonal communication skills at random when the occasion arises.
 Instead, purposefully attend networking sessions so that you can sharpen these skills.
-Start by working a room – learn to enter a room while feeling at ease yet confident and strong.
-Also make a point to introduce yourself to several strangers and engage in small talk.
+Take some tips from our blog on working a room – learn to enter a room with confidence, knowing you are prepared and have set your intentions to work the room.
+Make it a goal to introduce yourself to a few strangers and engage in small talk.
 The more often you do it, the more natural it will feel.

 Watch our video on 5 Business Dining Etiquette Tips to learn more.

-After you develop your Executive Presence foundation at a training program or seminar and then apply your skills in real-life scenarios, your Executive Presence will become increasingly stronger over time.
+After attending an Executive Presence training program apply your skills immediately in real-life scenarios, your Executive Presence will become increasingly stronger over time.

 Additionally, with these single initiatives working together, ultimately Executive Presence will come naturally to you and you will have built a winning reputation.
-Focusing on small, achievable goals makes the path to Executive Presence attainable for anyone!
+Focusing on small, achievable goals makes the path for you to develop Executive Presence attainable to anyone!

-Have you ever heard the phrase “haste makes waste”?
-There is truth to this expression, especially in the workplace – as making decisions and producing work too quickly can have negative effects.
-However, getting caught up in a rush can be difficult to avoid: the fast-paced environments of many workplaces demand immediate results.
+Have you ever heard the phrase “haste makes waste in the workplace”?
+There is truth to this expression – as making decisions and producing work too quickly can have negative effects.
+However, getting caught up in a rush can be difficult to avoid.
+The fast-paced environments of many workplaces demand immediate results.

 28601077_ml

-How, then, do you reconcile the requirement for prompt action and production with high-quality work?
-There are a few strategies to take so that you can work efficiently but not hastily.
+How, then, do employees reconcile the requirement for prompt action and production with high-quality work?
+There are a few strategies to take so that you can work smarter, not harder.
+Management should develop a policy or procedure that positively impacts the performance of the team and plan to utilize the correct tools for every activity.

 When Making Decisions

-Especially for major decisions, a hasty choice made with poor judgement can have repercussions that carry far into the future.
+Especially for major decisions, a hasty choice made with poor judgment can have consequences that carry far into the future.

 • Ensure that everyone involved in the decision-making process agrees on an appropriate timeline to reach a conclusion.
 This will set expectations and clarify uncertainties.
 If you do not set a proper timeline, certain individuals may feel more urgency, stress, and anxiety when an answer isn’t reached within their expectations.